What makes the invisible, visible and never forgets the past?

 Filtering happens in real time.
 With each letter you type it filters clips instantly.
 If what you type is found anywhere in a clip it will continue to be visible.
 To make all clips visible again tap the ‘delete’ key or click on the CopyPaste icon in the menubar.

-Append text with hotkey Command-Option-C – turn this option on in the prefs:general:prefs, details at this link.
+To turn this option on go to the prefs:general:prefs, details at this link.
 Append allow you to concatenate text to whatever is already in clip 0.
 You can append text as many times as you want to clip 0.
 When you use append it doesn’t make sense to show a preview in the menu.
 We show append worked and how many appends you made.
 The first append in the menu will show this in the menu:

 **(1x) Appended clip **